dtylor/dtylor.github.io/_posts/2018-04-27-TDS-kaggle-fastai.md

 In this [jupyter notebook] (kaggle/imaterialist/imaterialist.ipynb), I assessed a sample image and the distribution of image sizes in the training set.
 ![Sample Image from kaggle dataset](images/imaterialist/imaterialist_sampleImage.jpg)
 ![Distribution of image sizes] (images/imaterialist/imaterialist_imageWidthDistribution) Here is the [code](kaggle/imaterialist/iMaterialist.py) used to train the model, incrementing in data size from 64x64 to 128X128 to 300X300.
 The code took about a day to run on my $.4.hr GPU machine.
-I ran it in the background
+I ran it in the background via the file
 *trainModel.sh*
 ```
 python -u iMaterialist.py
 ```
-In the shell, I launched the script with this command
+and launched the script with this command
 ```
 nohup sh trainModel.sh > trainModelOut &
 ```